MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-version-function.md

 ### Parse strings

-The following query creates a table of version strings and then parses each version string into its individual components using the parse_version function.
+The following query creates a table of version strings and then parses each version string into a comparable decimal number using the parse_version function.
 The result is a table with the original version strings and their parsed components, which can be further analyzed or used in subsequent operations.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]